history-lab/archiving-digital-records/07-command-line-lab.md

 ---
 # `pdftotext`
 * Extracts text from a PDF
-* From your pdfs subdirectory enter the following at the command line and press return:
+* From your pdfs subdirectory, enter the following at the command line and press return:
 `pdftotext mueller.pdf`
 * Try `ls`